metarush/perm/README.md

 - `Perm::RESTRICTION_CUSTOM_RULE_AND_OWNER`

-This custom class that you create will be used as the owner finder for a given resource.
+Use the `->setOwnerFinderFqn($ownerFinderFqn)` method in the builder to apply this custom class.

 `PermissionInterface` **$customRulesFqn**

+This custom class that you create will be used as the custom rule handler for a given resource.

 Required by: